11 Oct 6 ways to help Elderly Facing Social Isolation

 Old age is a time for peace and rest.
 It is said that old age is the second childhood.
-However, with aging come health problems and the inability to perform once cherished activities.
-Add to that, losing touch with near and dear ones, and you’ve got a recipe for emotional problems like depression.
+However, with aging come health problems and the inability to perform once-cherished activities.
+Losing touch with near and dear ones also helps them to socially isolate themselves.

 The social age is a person’s habits or roles relative to social expectations.
 Growing old leads to a constant deterioration of both the mental and physical abilities that are important in modern life.
 Elderly people go through a lot of physical, psychological, and behavioral changes.
 Intellectual ability and physical capacity decline with advancing age.

 There are many reasons why social isolation happens in the elderly.
 Some of these factors are:

 - Loneliness due to the death of a spouse or friends